 - Pour the batter into the muffin liners and bake for 15 to 20 minutes, or until golden brown.
 Remove from the oven and leave to cool down on a cooling rack.

-- Keep in the fridge for 48 hours or freeze for up to a month.
+- Keep in the fridge for up to 3 days or freeze for up to a month.

 - Make sure it is the right weight of grated zucchini after being drained